Reimagine Your Career

 Training to Meet Workforce Needs Across the State

 The Reimagine Arkansas Workforce Project can help you enter or thrive in the workplace by providing free, short-term, job training online.
-You choose the type of training you need from 15 career fields offered through the University of Arkansas.
+You choose the type of training you need from over 100 courses offered through the University of Arkansas.
 A grant from the U.S. Department of Education covers the training costs for those who qualify.

 "It will never be a detriment to inform yourself, to better yourself, whether it is for your own company or a company you work for."